myoluk/virtual-paint/README.md

 :floppy_disk: `color_range.py` allows to enter the color range required to detect the object to be tracked.

-:ballot_box_with_check: `paint.py` tracks the specified object and enables painting.
+:pencil2: `paint.py` tracks the specified object and enables painting.

-- 3 different marker thicknesses
+:ballot_box_with_check: 3 different marker thicknesses

-- 5 different colors (purple, blue, green, red, yellow)
+:ballot_box_with_check: 5 different colors (purple, blue, green, red, yellow)

-- paints can be erased and the entire page can be cleaned
+:ballot_box_with_check: paints can be erased and the entire page can be cleaned

 ![Virtual Painting](/images/color-pick.jpg)